 The 15th annual Fête de la Nature is a five-day festival celebrating nature with a full program of 5000 free events in parks, gardens, nature preserves and forests all over the country, with 36 events in Paris alone.

 Starting May 19th

 Cultural institutions such as museums, cinemas and theatres are now allowed to reopen (with social distancing and masks required).
-Not all will be immediately open, or may have reduced opening hours or require advanced reservations online, so check each venue’s website for the latest information.
-For some ideas of what to check out first, see the Latest Paris Museum and Monument Updates.
+Not all will be immediately open, or may have reduced opening hours or require advanced reservations online (and some aren’t accepting reservations until May 17th), so check each venue’s website for the latest information.
+For some ideas of what to check out first, see some of the expositions listed below, or the Latest Paris Museum and Monument Updates.

 Monet’s gardens in Giverny will be open to the public starting today.
 Tickets available online in advance on the official museum website and FNAC.